 Contact Julia to find out more about getting involved in our Camden hub.

 Faith started with Doorstep as a volunteer before becoming a Team Leader.
-She works alongside volunteers in Westminster and in Hammersmith and Fulham, where she grew up and has lived most of her life.
+She works alongside volunteers in Westminster to bring the joy of our reading session to families in the area.
 She was a product manager at the Co-Op, the Home Office and the BBC before joining.
-She loves Doorstep visits because if you get a book that a child really clicks with, reading together is just plain fun!
+She loves Doorstep visits because “if you get a book that a child really clicks with, reading together is just plain fun!”

 Faith’s favourite children’s book is: ‘Little House in the Big Woods’ by Laura Ingalls Wilder.